Date: Saturday, April 29, 2017

 - Understanding Due Process: An Open Discussion with Dr. Kathy Seifert (for parents)

-- Adults, ADHD and Executive Function Skills with Linda Taylor (for individuals with learning/attention challenges)
+- Adult ADD/ADHD: What's Stress Got to Do With It? with Linda Taylor (for individuals with learning/attention challenges)

 2:15 - 3:15pm Breakout sessions: Round 4

 - Evidence-based Strategies for Dyslexia with Dr. Victoria Weinberg (for teachers/professionals)